6 Ways to Invest in Anthropic

 But you may be waiting awhile — the company has not indicated any IPO plans.

-Given its monthly revenue of $8 million, which is expected to increase by 8x in 2024, and its current list of very deep-pocketed backers, Anthropic will have no reason to turn to the public markets until it's ready.
+Given its run rate of more than $4 billion in annual revenue (up from $3 billion just one month earlier) and its current list of very deep-pocketed backers, Anthropic will have no reason to turn to the public markets until it's ready.

 If it ever does go public, you'll need a brokerage account to buy it.
 And if you happen to be in the market, we recommend Public.